Find the Perfect Garden Spot in 6 Easy Steps

 HOW TO FIND THE PERFECT GARDEN SPOT

-After having tree roots and bushes invade our beautiful garden location, we had to step back and evaluated where we went wrong.
+After having tree roots and bushes invade our beautiful garden location, we had to step back and evaluate where we went wrong.

-There are number of things to consider when planning your garden.
+There are a number of things to consider when planning your garden.

-Vegetables need a few things to be productive……..they grow best when these 6 basic conditions are taken into consideration.
+Vegetables need a few things to grow well.
+They thrive when you consider these six basic conditions.

 - Sunshine